 Setting up server keys

 Server keys are used for encrypting your SFTP file transfers.
-To start setting up your server keys, go to the Server menu and click the Key Manager submenus
+To start setting up your server keys, login to the JSCAPE MFT Server Manager and go to the Keys menu.

-Next, navigate to the Server Keys tab and then click the Generate button.
+Next, navigate to the Server Keys tab and then click Generate > Generate key.

 Fill up the fields in the Generate Server Key dialog.
 You'll need to enter the following information: